 Red = ‘T’

-The rectangle surrounded with a read refers to the strand of this read, the colour of rectangle is the same as it is in block status.

 Thus, it is convenient to discover whether a position has editing base and other editing information.
 We will provide more editing information with the following RED version released.

 RNA Editing Sites Only

 We provide the RNA editing sites information when you choose Show only Probes or Show Reads and Probes.
 We highlight the position of a RNA editing site with different colours.